youaani/jacc/README.md

  1. Do `jacc add <IMAGE_ID> <URL> <internal port> <DNS>` followed by `./jacc.sh update` to add an image and start a container. hipache and redis-dns configuration will be updated at the same time
   * STARTING CONTAINERS HAVE NOT BEEN IMPLEMENTED YET, START MANUALLY WITH `docker run -d -dns=IP IMAGE_ID`
  1. `jacc list` shows the configuration and `jacc status` the running containers

+docker configuration:

+docker need to be configured to open up the HTTP API.
+The start script needs to include this flag `DOCKER_OPTS=-H 127.0.0.1:4243`.
+For ubuntu, this is changed in `/etc/init/docker.conf`.
+Now the docker command line tool needs the flag `-H=tcp://127.0.0.1:4243`.
+Create an alias for simplcity: `alias docker='docker -H=tcp://127.0.0.1:4243'`.
+Place this in your `.profile` etc.

 Development